 Weebly offers a basic free plan which users can upgrade at any time.
 However, keep in mind that free plans automatically show ads for Square on your website, which can deter some roofing companies from going cost-free.

-Duda stands out from most other website builders in that it is fully white-label.
+Duda stands out from most other website builders because it is fully white-label.
 Its features also focus on SEO-friendly strategies to empower DIY website designers to produce a high-ranking roofing company website.

-Duda comes with AWS hosting with its paid plans which range from $14 to $44 depending on how many websites you need.
+Duda comes with AWS hosting with paid plans ranging from $14 to $44, depending on how many websites you need.
 For example, as a roofing company, you probably only need one site, in which case you can pay $14 per month.

 Duda provides many high-quality features, including custom widgets that you can drag and drop throughout your website.
 Like Weebly, Duda offers custom contact forms and click-to-call buttons to increase conversions.

 Editing content on Duda is more complex than on WordPress, though it’s still relatively simple.
 However, you will need to add a separate block for images, making pasting content from another file a bit of a pain.

 Still, Duda is a great option for local roofers looking to publish a website online.
 In addition, DIY website designers will find the drag-and-drop functionality useful and easily insert contact options to increase leads and customers.

 As a local contractor, you probably have many questions about website builders and their proper use.
 The good news is that Roofing Webmasters has decades-worth of experience producing roofing websites that rank.
 Below are some of the most frequently asked website builder questions.